lancedb/lancedb/docs/src/embeddings/embedding_functions.md

 db = lancedb.connect("~/lancedb")
 table = db.create_table("pets", schema=Pets)
 ```

 That's it!
 We have ingested all the information needed to embed source and query inputs.
-We can now forget about the model and dimension details and start to build or VectorDB
+We can now forget about the model and dimension details and start to build our VectorDB.

 ### Step 4 - Ingest lots of data and run vector search!
 Now you can just add the data and it'll be vectorized automatically